daviskyLV/gmd1-project/DevPost1.md

 # Game dev blog post #1
 The first milestone for the game was about generating the world and it sure was a hard task.
-Let's see how it went!
+Let's see how it went! **DISCLAIMER: A LOT TO READ, BECAUSE A LOT HAPPENED!**

 ## Attempt 1 - "flat" world made from a heightmap that wraps around
 My main inspiration for the world were games like _Sid Meier's Civilization_ (Civ) and _Hearts of Iron 4_ (HoI4), both of which have maps that wrap around horizontally (along longitude).
 What I mainly wanted were continents like in Civ games and obviously on the Earth like in HoI4.